 - You were 45 years or older at the time of their death

 - You are now under the State Pension Age

 Bereavement Support Payment eligibility

-If the person died after this date, then you can no longer claim the Bereavement Allowance.
+If your loved one passed away after the 6th April 2017, you can no longer claim the Bereavement Allowance.
 Instead, you may be able to claim Bereavement Support Payments.
 This is the new version of the Bereavement Allowance and is similar in terms of the support offered.
-If eligible, you’ll receive a lump sum followed by monthly payments, which could go some way to supporting your family.
+If eligible, you’ll receive a lump sum followed by monthly bereavement payments, which could go some way to supporting your family.

 Widowed Parent's Allowance

 If you are bringing up children, but do not meet the criteria above, then you could be eligible for the Widowed Parent's Allowance (WPA).
 This is available to people who aren’t within the Bereavement Allowance bracket by age or timing of their partner's death but do have dependent children living at home.
 This allowance also can be claimed if you're pregnant and your partner has died.
 Learn more about WPA.